vijayhardaha/wp-ajaxify/README.md

 ## License

-WP Ajaxify, Copyright (C) 2022, Vijay Hardaha.\
+Copyright (C) 2022, Vijay Hardaha.\
-WP Ajaxify is distributed under the terms of the GNU GPL.
+WP Ajaxify is distributed under the terms of the [GNU GENERAL PUBLIC LICENSE](LICENSE).

 ## Contributions